vs65497/Tactile-Sensor/README.md

 # Tactile-Sensor
 Manipulation is an important aspect of modern robotics.
 This field focuses on grasping, picking, and placing objects.
-Grasping an object can be difficult because of its material properties – it could be sharp, slippery, soft, or strangely shaped.
-For humans, this provides little challenge due to our sensitive skin, however, most current robots have no such sense of touch.
-Because of this, researchers have developed tactile sensors to detect surface features of the target object.
-This data allows for more effective picking and placing configurations - especially when used in combination with vision.
+Grasping a sharp, slippery, soft, or strangely shaped object can prove difficult.
+While this provides little challenge to humans, many robots struggle without a sense of touch.
+As a result researchers have developed tactile sensors.
+In effect, their use allows for more effective picking and placing configurations -- especially when used in combination with vision.

 <img src="https://github.com/zanzivyr/Tactile-Sensor/blob/main/presentation/intro.png" height="400"><br />_Image_: https://spectrum.ieee.org/why-tactile-intelligence-is-the-future-of-robotic-grasping